jeusmatthew/Medication-System/Third assignment/2. Requirements/Artifact refinement.md

 - I can view a monthly calendar that shows highlighted dates for when I should take my medications, visually confirming the highlighting.
 - Medication names are clearly and legibly displayed on the calendar, and visually confirming the readability.
 - I can click on a date in the calendar to view details of the scheduled doses for that day, and verifying the display of details.

+### Changes

+The user stories have been retained because they accurately reflect the project goals.
+This is important because it ensures that the project will meet the needs of the users.